What is a Concussion?

 A cold is typically more obvious than a chronic disease, but that doesn’t make the chronic disease any less difficult to deal with.
 In fact, the chronic disease is typically significantly more serious and complicated than the typical cold.
 Similarly, concussions are not something that can be overlooked.
 Following brain injury, whether as a result of a sport incident, a car accident, trip and fall, or other event, concussion therapy is absolutely necessary to ensure that there is no lasting damage following the trauma.

-If you believe you have suffered a concussion, please book an appointment with Equilibrium so we can do a thorough exam and get you on a recovery plan.
+If you believe you have suffered a concussion, please Contact Us Today at 250-590-7888 or book an appointment with us at our Equilibrium Therapeutics location, so we can do a thorough exam and get you on a recovery plan.